jinb-park/jinb-park.github.io/_posts/2023-02-01-stark-walk-through-fibonacci.md

 ## 3rd solution: + faster low-degree testing

 There is some intentionally omitted efficiency matter in the last secure protocol I showed you.
-That is the verifier has to interpolate evaluation constraints into a polynomial to put the bounded degree check in practice.
+That is the verifier has to interpolate evaluation constraints into a polynomial to put the bounded degree check into practice.
 This brings on a linearly increasing time complexity upon the length of the trace, which is what we're trying to eliminate for efficiency.
 So, we need to figure out a way to make this low-degree testing faster, up to as fast as constant-level complexity.
 This is where [FRI](https://jinb-park.github.io/2022/12/14/stark-fri-with-concrete-numbers-for-software-engineers.html) comes into play.
 I'll not detail how FRI works here instead say what FRI brings to the table.
 Roughly speaking, FRI can speed up the last bound degree check:

 1. **[prover]** evaluating constraints (C'(x)) and sending only *N evaluations* (*N* has nothing to do with the length of the trace) to the verifier.
 2. **[verifier]** do a consistency check at an out-of-domain point.